MCT-master/mct-master.github.io/_posts_draft/2022-05-20-arvidf-ml-guitareffect-modeling.md

 3. Smaller and less computationally expensive models can produce pretty good results.
 The performance gain achieved by adding layers or more hidden units to a LSTM network are not necessarily worth it compared to the added computational cost and increased interference time.

-The code is available at [Github](https://github.com/arvidfalch/blackboxRNNmodeling).
+The code for this project is available at [Github](https://github.com/arvidfalch/blackboxRNNmodeling).